3tternp/officeops_platform/README.md

 - **Components**: All UI components are in `src/components/`
 - **Routes**: Configure routing in `src/Routes.jsx`
 - **Data Models**: Mock data structure in `src/services/DataService.jsx`

+## 🔄 Application Workflows

+Use the **[Application Workflows](docs/application-workflow.md)** guide to understand the end-to-end flows for access approvals, asset lifecycle steps, and LMS module gating (including ISO/admin roles and automatic reviews/expiry).

 ## 🖼️ Screenshots